 The total cost of dental implants can vary significantly depending on numerous factors, including the amount of preparation needed to prepare the implant site(s), the number of implants being placed, the type of restoration chosen, and whether or not bone grafting is necessary.
 That said, the cost of treatment typically ranges between $1,600 and $2,600 for the implant and abutment, and $1,600 and $2,600 for the crown/restoration.
 The total cost for a single tooth implant is typically around $5,000.

-Dental implants are permanent, easy to take care of, and they are designed to look and function just like natural teeth, but many patients are wary of the perceived cost.
+Dental implants are permanent, easy to take care of, and designed to look and function just like natural teeth – but many patients are wary of the perceived cost.
 Indeed, since dental implants require surgery and custom fabrications, the upfront costs often appear significantly higher than those for a fixed dental bridge, denture, or other restoration option.
 However, the lifetime value of dental implants can more than make up for this discrepancy: as a permanent tooth replacement option, the lifetime maintenance fees associated with dental implants are often much lower than those of dentures or other removable appliances.
 They also have the advantage of requiring only basic oral hygiene care, as opposed to the complex array of cleaning, sanitizing, and adhering solutions used for other restorations.

 In addition to the long-term financial benefits of implants, Alexandria Dental Health & Smile Studio also offers a number of financing options to help make them more affordable in the short-term.
 We partner with a number of trusted national healthcare lenders in order to make dental implants attainable for nearly any budget.
 Our financial partners can help qualified applicants set up a payment plan that suits their needs, ensuring that high-quality dental solutions are available to as many patients as possible.

-If you notice a problem with your dental implants, don’t wait until the problem gets worse.
+If you notice a problem with your dental implants, do not wait until the problem gets worse.
 Your dentist can often recognize problems before you may even be aware of them.
 Dr. Mazhari has been working with dental implants for years, and she can often diagnose any issues and repair implants right in her office.
 If you find yourself in need of a dental implant repair, contact our office today and we can schedule an examination.

 For additional information on dental implants and effective replacement of missing teeth, or to schedule an appointment, please reach out to Alexandria Dental Health & Smile Studio.